311crimemap/nuisancemaps/ops/infra/README.md

 * [Ansible](./ansible) to setup k3s nodes, join as cluster
 * K3s on local machine (with config file) to deploy pods.

+On Hetzner, Access Token is generated per project, and determines which project infra resides.

 ### Quirks:

 * The HashiCorp APT server has packages only for the amd64 architecture, so